Darko Pančev: Club career

-Vardar Skopje
+Vardar

-His playing career started in 1982 at Vardar Skopje where he quickly developed into one of the most feared strikers in the Yugoslav League, becoming league top scorer in the 1983–84 season.
+His playing career started in 1983 at Vardar where he quickly developed into one of the most feared strikers in the Yugoslav League, becoming league top scorer in the 1983–84 season.
 The skill and seeming ease of his goal scoring exploits in Skopje made him a target for bigger clubs.

 Red Star Belgrade

 During summer 1988, Pančev was snapped up by Red Star Belgrade, which beat cross-town rivals FK Partizan to the twenty-two-year-old's signature.
 Another talented youngster, 21-year-old Dejan Savićević, also arrived to the club during the same transfer window, but both promptly got sent to serve the mandatory Yugoslav People's Army (JNA) stint that kept them off the pitch for the entire league season.

 Pančev debuted for his new club in 1989 and played three full seasons for crveno-beli, scoring an incredible 84 goals from 91 league appearances, and winning the European Cup and the Intercontinental Cup in 1991.

 Due to his phenomenal strike rate, during the early 1990s, he was widely recognized as one of the best strikers in the world.
 Displaying great goalscoring instincts and predatory skills, he got nicknamed Kobra by the Serbian sports media.
-Red Star fans remember him as the player who scored the winning penalty in the 1991 European Cup Final, bringing Red Star the most prestigious trophy in European football for the first time in its 50-year existence.
+Red Star fans remember him as the player who scored the winning penalty in the 1991 European Cup final, bringing Red Star the most prestigious trophy in European football for the first time in its 50-year existence.

 Pančev was the highest scorer in top-division European football in the 1990–91 season with 34 goals, and should have won the European Golden Boot award.
 However, UEFA decided to make the competition unofficial for the season because of suspect scoring sprees in Cyprus.
 Pančev did not get the prize at the time, but received it fifteen years later on 3 August 2006 in Skopje.
 The Golden Boot was presented at a special gala by Michel Platini, Dragan Stojković and Dragan Džajić.

 On 4 March 1992, Pančev scored two goals for Red Star to defeat Panathinaikos 2–0 at the Olympic Stadium in Athens in a European Cup match.
 The spotlight was on him because upon completing the forms to gain entry in Greece, he wrote his nationality as Macedonian.
 This made great havoc among the Greeks, he was detained several hours before being allowed to cross the border.
 In an interview after the duel he would say, "There is a saying that luck follows the brave.
 I was happy to score two goals before 80,000 spectators in Athens and Red Star to win 2–0.
 After that, the earth could open up and I did not mind."